This chapter describes how Tableau Server communicates with other computers, and what you can do to make that traffic more secure.

 The following sections describe some options for enabling SSL for internal traffic.
 Our recommendations follow these descriptions.
 Get together with your IT partner to determine which one suits your environment best and then help you configure it.

-Use your organization's existing internal CA and self-signed root certificate
+Use your organisation's existing internal CA and self-signed root certificate

 If you don't have an internal CA, an alternative is to use OpenSSL, an open-source tool that comes with Tableau Server, to create an internal CA. Then you set each client to trust the internal CA. When you need to update the certificate, you can push it out to clients through the system management tool you use, such as Group Policy.